There's a big problem with buying supplements at retail stores...

-Look, I have no interest in kicking mud, but this thing with GNC is more than just a juicy news story for blood-thirsty reporters.
+Look, I have no interest in kicking mud, but this thing with GNC is more than just a sensational news story for ambitious reporters.

 It reminds us, in no small way, of much about what's wrong with big corporations and how they do business.

 Namely, they often toe the line of ethical behavior, exploit loopholes in government regulations (which is phenomenally lax in the dietary supplement industry in particular), and take amoral calculated risks, for everything is subordinate to the ultimate goal of maximizing shareholder wealth (i.e. profits).